 I cannot decide or even make a list of my favourite places.

-Firstly I haven’t been everywhere.
+Firstly, I haven’t been everywhere.

 Secondly, because it would be my choice, based on a lot of the things that make me… me.
 I would choose the experiences I’ve lived there, the people I’ve met and the steps I’ve taken.

 We are all different, and that’s basically because we have different needs.
 Based on those needs we make choices every day.
-And out travel destinations are also decisions based on our needs.
+And our travel destinations are also decisions based on our needs.
 My needs are different from yours.

 And I find it offensive to you to talk about my choice.
 Which by the way, is not understood properly.
 Because we don’t know that person.
 We don’t know what needs are behind that decision.
+(Sone need to be left alone, meditate, stare at the sky, while others are in need of human connection, friends.)

 And I don’t expect you to understand.
 But we can talk about it and hopefully come to a common ground and realise why that place and not any other.